Visit Industry Information, Assistance and Forms for the following types of license applications:

 No, a separate application is not required to be completed if applying for a RBI or any variation of the retailer license.
 The specific type of license being applied for should be indicated on the application for license.

-After the licensing class is completed, proof of class completion (copy of the certificate of attendance), a bond, proof insurance, proof of business name filing with the Secretary of State's office or local County, and the required fee must be submitted.
+After the licensing class is completed, the candidate will be emailed proof of class completion the following business day.
+Candidates applying for licenses at that point should include a printed copy of the certificate of attendance, a bond, proof insurance, proof of business name filing with the Secretary of State's office or local County, and the required licensing fee with your license application.
 Once the application is received in our office and is complete, the processing time is 7 working days, not including mail time to and from the department.
+Salespeople who already have provisional licenses will have the certificate applied to extend their license automatically when the license processes the scores the following business day.

 Yes, an examination with a 70% passing score is a requirement for licensure.